-One benefits of picking my brain that many people don’t realize has nothing to do with asset management or annuity shopping.
+One benefit of picking my brain that many people don’t realize has nothing to do with asset management or annuity shopping.
 I’ve talked to hundreds of people just like you.
 I hear stories of both failure and success or good choices and bad.
 My recommendations are not only based on what I know about retirement products but also on other people’s experiences.

 So when I give advice it is quite likely the result of me having seen someone in an identical situation who has done it right and another who has not.
 This weekly post was started with the idea of sharing those stories so you can find similarities that will help sort through the mess of options and ideas.